 |From||Don Grainger <email@example.com>|

-Postdoctoral Research Assistant in Satellite Imager Measurement of Volcanic and Meteorological Clouds Department of Physics, Robert Hooke Building, Oxford Grade 7: £32,236 - £39,609 p.a.
+Postdoctoral Research Assistant in Satellite Remote Sensing of Volcanic Ash and Cloud Department of Physics, Robert Hooke Building, Oxford Grade 7: £32,817 - £40,322 p.a.
 Applications are invited for a Postdoctoral Research Assistant in Satellite Imager Measurement of Volcanic and Meteorological Clouds.
 The post is available initially for a fixed-term duration of 2 years.
 This principal aim of the post is to investigate atmospheric processes surrounding volcanic ash clouds.
 The successful candidate will use the Optimal Retrieval of Aerosol and Cloud (ORAC) algorithm (https://github.com/ORAC-CC/orac/wiki) to estimate ash cloud properties using observations from satellite imagers (e.g. MODIS, SEVIRI, HIMAWARI, SLSTR).
 The work involves deriving uncertainty-bounded estimates of ash type, ash cloud-top height, effective particle radius and optical depth at pixel-level spatial resolution and using that data to investigate the evolution of ash over the course of an eruption.
-A smaller part of the project involves contributing to ESA’s Climate Change Initiative by extending the long-term record of meteorological cloud properties with new measurements from the SLSTR instrument.
+A smaller part of the project involves contributing to ESA's Climate Change Initiative by extending the long-term record of meteorological cloud properties with new measurements from the SLSTR instrument.
 The successful candidate will conduct original research focusing on satellite measurements of volcanic ash.
-The project forms part of Oxford’s work for Radar-supported Next-Generation Forecasting of Volcanic Ash Hazard (R4AsH) consortium.
+The project forms part of Oxford's work for Radar-supported Next-Generation Forecasting of Volcanic Ash Hazard (R4AsH) consortium.
 A secondary responsibility is to apply ORAC to derive cloud properties from SLSTR measurements.
-Applicants should possess, or be very close to obtaining, a doctorate in physics, mathematics or a related field and ideally have a strong background in atmospheric remote sensing.
-Practical experience with remote sounding and inverse methods will be preferred.
+Applicants should possess, or be very close to obtaining, a doctorate in physics, computer science, mathematics, volcanology or a related field and ideally have a strong background in scientific computing.
+Practical experience with radiative transfer (e.g. DISORT) and/or remote sensing will be preferred.
 Candidates should demonstrate excellent scientific computing skills, including knowledge of UNIX/Linux and the manipulation of satellite data.
 The postholder will have the opportunity, if desired, to teach undergraduates and supervise research projects.
+The post is available initially for a fixed-term duration of 2 years.
+Only applications received before 12.00 midday on 24 June 2020 can be considered.
 Please direct enquiries about the role to Professor Don Grainger (firstname.lastname@example.org).
-You will be required to upload a brief statement of research interests, CV and details of two referees as part of your online application.
-Only applications received before 12.00 midday on 9 August 2019 can be considered.
-Applications can be made via <https://my.corehr.com/pls/uoxrecruit/erq_jobspec_version_4.display_form?p_company=10&p_internal_external=E&p_display_in_irish=N&p_process_type=&p_applicant_no=&p_form_profile_detail=&p_display_apply_ind=Y&p_refresh_search=Y&p_recruitment_id=141677>
+Applications can be made via <https://my.corehr.com/pls/uoxrecruit/erq_jobspec_version_4.display_form?p_company=10&p_internal_external=E&p_display_in_irish=N&p_process_type=&p_applicant_no=&p_form_profile_detail=&p_display_apply_ind=Y&p_refresh_search=Y&p_recruitment_id=146368>

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.